Surrey on Main

 Expanding the livable extent of the Bellevue core

 One of the first projects to enact the new Bellevue zoning code, Surrey on Main occupies an important corner of the downtown boundary.
-The project provides a graceful transition from the higher density of the city landscape to the less-concentrated living quarters of the surrounding neighborhood.
+The project provides a graceful transition from the higher density of the city to the less-concentrated living quarters of the surrounding neighborhood.
 The name of the project, “Surrey,” is taken from the previous building that occupied the site, which historically served as the old Seattle Times offices.

 Fully engaging with the site and surroundings